westpoint-robotics/usma_mavros/README.md

 # usma_mavros

 These instructions are for operating a small, multirotor UAS running a PX4 flight control unit or similar variant.
 They also include setup for a ROS interface using mavlink and mavros.
-The companion computer can be a number of embedded devices such as a NUC, Odroid, or RPi while using a ground station PC connected via Wifi and a telemetry radio.
+The companion computer can be a number of embedded devices such as a NUC, Odroid, or RPi while using a ground station PC connected via WiFi and a telemetry radio.

 ## Outdoor Operations

 ### PX4 Instructions
 1. We recommend first starting with a tethered configuration (power and communications).
 A Linux computer can connect to the PX4 using the USB port.
 Follow the [PX4 development guide](https://docs.px4.io/v1.9.0/en/config/).
 See your instructor with questions.
-2. Configure the PX4 using [QGroundControl](http://qgroundcontrol.com/) (download latest firmware, set up flight modes, etc).
+2. Configure the PX4 using [QGroundControl](http://qgroundcontrol.com/) (download latest [firmware](https://github.com/PX4/Firmware/releases/), set up flight modes, etc).
   - The `SERIAL2_BAUD` parameter is set to 921600.
 This paramater is the Telemetry 2 port on the PX4.
 3. Once your PX4 is configured and calibrated, it can connect to a companion computer through an FTDI adapter to the Telemetry 2 port on the PX4 as described [here](http://dev.px4.io/v1.9.0/en/companion_computer/pixhawk_companion.html).
-4. These instructions assume the latest stable version of the firmware.
+4. These instructions assume the latest stable version of the firmware ([v1.10.0 as of March 2020](https://github.com/PX4/Firmware/releases/tag/v1.10.0)).
+Note: If the /tag/v*.*.* page does not have .px4 files, go to the next available stable release.
+For the Pixhawk v2.1 cube, you need fmu-v3, e.g. px4_fmu-v3_default.px4

 ### Computer Instructions
 1. Install the [mavros package](http://wiki.ros.org/mavros) and dependencies (assuming the stable version of ROS is used).